 Did an Israeli drone strike militants in Egypt?

-Author: An Al-Monitor correspondent in Sinai Posted August 5, 2014
+Author: A correspondent in Sinai Posted August 5, 2014

 RAFAH, Egypt — Israel has intensified its efforts to eliminate the threats to its security emanating from Egypt’s Sinai Peninsula, with which it shares a 200-kilometer (124-mile) border.

 A close reading of the security situation in the Israeli-Egyptian border region, from which attacks are launched from time to time toward Israeli territory, makes this situation clear.
 On July 23, a debate took place in Egyptian media about a precise strike by an Israeli drone against an Egyptian group preparing to fire rockets from Sinai toward Israel.